cypress-io/cypress-documentation/source/guides/dashboard/analytics.md

 Results may be filtered by:

 - Branch
+- Tag
+- Time Range
+- Status
 - Run Group
+- Committer
+- Spec File
+- Browser
+- Cypress Version
-- Time Range
+- Operating System

 ### Results

 {% imgTag /img/dashboard/analytics/dashboard-analytics-slowest-tests-graph.png "Dashboard Analytics Slowest Tests Graph Screenshot" %}

-The average test suite size over time is displayed respective of the filters selected.
+The slowest tests are displayed by duration of time.

 The results may be downloaded as a comma-separated values (CSV) file for further analysis.
 This can be done via the download icon to the right of the filters.